 Some CMS editors provide a Paste from Word toolbar button.

 These utilities will remove some tags, but not all.
 Depending on your document, there might be lots of these tags.
 Some systems also offer a Paste as Text button.
-This button will remove all formatting.
-This button works well for simple documents but if you have any formatting for lists, tables, paragraphs and so on you might spend more time reapplying the formatting.
+This button will remove all text formatting.
+This button works well for simple documents, but if you have any formatting for lists, tables, paragraphs, and so on, you might spend more time reapplying the formatting.

 Another way to convert Word documents is to use an online service.
 These are free services that best handle simple text.
-One advantage is these services are not saving your files and no uploads are required.
-The major drawback is images.
+One advantage is these services are not saving your files, and no uploads are required.
+The major drawback is that images are typically ignored.

-One of the simplest to use is TextFixer.
-You just copy the Word document and then paste the contents into a textbox.
+One of the simplest converters to use is TextFixer.
+You copy the Word document and then paste the contents into a textbox.
 The service does a reasonable job of providing HTML but strips out any images.
-This also means if you used fancy list bullets or wingdings you may see another character.
+Unfortunately, if you used fancy list bullets or windings, you might see a different character.

 Upload File and Convert Solutions

 Another group of services allows you to upload the Word .doc or .docx file for conversion.
-In some cases, the service did other file type conversions aside Microsoft Word.
-Typically, these services did a better job of conversion as they would handle images.
-However, some people don’t like uploading files to another site especially if it’s confidential information that might go on a corporate intranet.
+In some cases, the service did other file-type conversions aside from Microsoft Word.
+Typically, these services did a better job of conversion as they would retain images.
+However, some people don’t like uploading files to another site, especially if it’s confidential information that might go on a corporate intranet.

-Online-Convert.Com is a service that converts many file types as the image below shows.
+Online-Convert.Com is a service that converts many file types, as the image below shows.
 It’s similar to a service I reviewed sometime back called Zamzar.
-The process is simple in that you choose the end file type you need such as HTML.
+The process is simple in that you choose the end file type you need, such as HTML.
 You then upload your Word source document.
-One advantage is you can upload files from a URL, Google Drive or DropBox.
+One advantage is that you can upload files from a URL, Google Drive, or DropBox.

-Your file will be converted including any images.
+Your file will be converted, including any images.
 The images are converted to PNGs and are included in the zipped file.
-The resulting file contains more inline styling than the previous solutions, but not nearly as much as using Microsoft Word.
-There are some additional META tags added in thesection.
-If you prefer, you can also opt to get a download link for the file sent to an email address.
+The resulting file contains more inline styling than the previous solutions, but not nearly as much as Microsoft Word or Google Docs.
+You may also want to check to see if further image compression needs to be done.
+There are some additional META tags added in the section.
+If you prefer, you can also opt to get a download link for the converted file sent to an email address.

 Word to HTML